metalgaiden/metalgaiden.github.io/projects/folderman.md

 It's not the glitching sound effect, nor is it anything to do with the melody.
 It's actually all in the bass line.

-If you listen super close, and have a notepad ready, you can hear the baseline make a distinct pattern everytime it comes in, made up of long and short notes.
+If you listen very closely, and have a notepad ready, you can hear the bassline make a distinct pattern everytime it comes in, made up of long and short notes.

 Know anything else that stores information with long and short pulses?